 Counseling Degrees and Programs in Massachusetts

-- There are 20 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Massachusetts.1,2
+- There are 30 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Massachusetts.1,2

-- Of the counseling schools in Massachusetts, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 3 offer a certificate, and 19 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Massachusetts, 1 offers an associate degree, 6 offer a bachelor’s degree, 20 offer a certificate, and 21 offer a master’s or advanced degree.1,2

 - 4 schools offer a degree in vocational rehabilitation counseling.1,2